9 Surprising Health Benefits of Red Wine Vinegar

 Vinegar has been found to help slow the absorption of sugar from a meal into the bloodstream, which suggests that it has real potential to help people with diabetes.
 In a study published in Medscape General Medicine, vinegar was found to have blood sugar control benefits for people with insulin resistance or type 2 diabetes.
 So if you're looking for a way to regulate your blood sugar, red wine vinegar is an ideal food to start incorporating into your diet.
 "Unlike many other condiments and dressing, red wine vinegar is virtually calorie, fat, and sugar-free.
 A whole ounce of vinegar is only 5 calories, compared to oil, which is over 240 calories for the same amount," explains Moskovitz.
 Here are 9 myths about vinegar you need to stop believing.

 In one scientific study, researchers speculated that the acetic acid in vinegar enhances calcium absorption and retention.
 In the human trials (which followed animal trials), vinegar was found to promote calcium absorption in the distal colon.
 If you've noticed signs that you're not getting enough calcium, consider adding red wine vinegar to tonight's marinade.

 In many Asian countries, vinegar is commonly drunk during or between meals to aid digestion.
 It's believed to flush toxins from the body, eliminate yeast in the digestive tract, and cleanse the urinary tract.
-All of these properties directly impact and improve some of the organs involved in digestion, so you can permanently keep it off of your list of foods that are bad for digestion.
+All of these properties directly impact and improve some of the organs involved in digestion.
+Find out what happens when you drink one glass of wine every day.